Marcelo Frigerio: Career

-Frigério began his career as a footballer, playing in the youth team of Palmeiras.
-He later became a manager, coaching both men and women's football and futsal teams in Brazil and Italy.
+Frigerio began his career as a footballer, playing in the youth team of Palmeiras.
+He later became a coach, and after leading the women's college teams of ESPM, FMU and FAAP, he was in charge of both men and women's football and futsal teams in Brazil and Italy.
 He also coached the Brazil women's Universiade team at the 2001 Summer Universiade, winning the gold medal.
-Frigério was the head coach of the Equatorial Guinea women's national team at the 2011 FIFA Women's World Cup.
-During the 2018 Chinese Women's Super League season, he coached Changchun Volkswagen Excellence.
-He was the coach of the Paraguay women's squad at the 2022 Copa América Femenina.